abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 If there was one place I had flown all the way to Ireland for, it would be the Cliffs of Moher.
 I was quite excited for this day.

 On the way from Galway to the Cliffs of Moher, we stopped at **Dunguaire Castle** and **Corcomroe Abbey**.
-Unfortunately Dungauire Castle was closed to the public for a documentary filming when we arrived, but really, the impressive part of the castle was its location right on the water.
+Unfortunately, Dungauire Castle was closed to the public for a documentary filming when we arrived, but really, the impressive part of the castle was its location right on the water.
 Corcomroe Abbey was a little bit out of the way, but was well worth taking the time to drive out to it.
 When we arrived, a small group of 6 people were just leaving, so we had the abbey all to ourselves to explore.
 I was surprised to learn that the abbey was actually not well funded in its time, despite how impressive it was to walk through today.

 ![Looking out at Dunguaire Castle](../../../images/Ireland/Ireland_20.jpg)